paulscherrerinstitute/tomorec/README.md

 [data doi url](https://doi.psi.ch/detail/10.16907/d699e1f7-e822-4396-8c64-34ed405f07b7)

-Still using
-The simplest is probably to download the data into the data/ folder that exists already in thís repository, as the included Juptyer notebooks are by default setup to use that folder:
+The simplest way to do this is probably to download the data into the data/ folder that exists already in thís repository, as the included Juptyer notebooks are by default setup to use that folder:
 ```bash
 cd tomorec/data/
 wget -m -np https://doi2.psi.ch/datasets/sls/X02DA/Data10/e17068/disk1/h11913_4_3_/tif